 The History Center is responsible for a number of active programs and projects.

-IEEE Global History Network: A wiki-based platform which allows IEEE members and organizational units to collaboratively preserve and share their history.
-The Global History Network (GHN) hosts the Milestones, Oral Histories, STARS, and Archives programs (see below), and also allows IEEE members to contribute to Wikipedia-style topic articles or to preserve their own first-hand histories.
+IEEE Global History Network: A wiki-based platform that allows IEEE members and organizational units to collaboratively preserve and share their history.
+The Global History Network (GHN) hosts the Milestones, Oral Histories, STARS, and Archives programs (see below) and also allows IEEE members to contribute to Wikipedia-style topic articles or to preserve their own firsthand histories.

-IEEE Archives: The IEEE Archives is a relatively small (approximately 15 cubic meters) collection of documents and other archival material that documents the history of IEEE and its predecessor organizations AIEE and IRE.
+IEEE Archives: The IEEE Archives is a relatively small collection (approximately 15 cubic meters) of documents and other archival material that documents the history of IEEE and its predecessor organizations AIEE and IRE.
 The strongest areas in its collection document the histories of AIEE and IRE, the merger between the two that created IEEE in 1963, and the history of the overall IEEE between 1963 and 1984.
-The Archives, in general collects the history of the overall institute, and does not seek to collect the history of IEEE's many organizational units, but instead encouraged those units to use the GHN to preserve their material.
+The archives, in general, collect the history of the overall institute and do not seek to collect the history of IEEE's many organizational units, but instead encourage those units to use the GHN to preserve their material.

 IEEE History Center Publications: As part of its mission to bring the history of technology to a wide audience, the IEEE History Center has been busy with a number of publishing initiatives.
-The Center is proud to unveil Bell Labs Memoirs: Voices of Innovation which will be available in both hard cover and Kindle® editions from www.amazon.com in November 2011, and US Federal Government & Innovation, available now as an e-book to download from IEEE-USA’s Today’s Engineer store.
+The center is proud to unveil Bell Labs Memoirs: Voices of Innovation, which will be available in both hard cover and Kindle® editions from Amazon.com in November 2011, and US Federal Government & Innovation, available now as an e-book to download from IEEE-USA’s Today’s Engineer store.

 Internship: The intern program seeks to provide research experience for graduate students in the history of electrical and computer technologies.
-It is intended for furture historians, and is not suitable for engineering students unless there is a strong history component to their studies.
+It is intended for future historians and is not suitable for engineering students unless there is a strong history component to their studies.

 IEEE Life Member Prize Paper: The prize is awarded annually for the best paper on the history of electrical technology published during the preceding year.

-Rutgers Activities: History Center Staff teach courses at Rutgers University.
+Rutgers Activities: History Center staff members teach courses at Rutgers University.